FirebaseExtended/experimental-extensions/firestore-record-user-acknowledgements/README.md

 * **unacknowledgeNotice:** Unacknowledges a notice by ID.

 * **getAcknowledgements:** Returns a list of all user acknowledgements in creation order, including the notice document.

+* **createIndex:** A function used to help with creating Firestore indices that are required for this extension.